 The Estate Development Code and Molonglo 3 Stage 2 are a poor mix.
 The local terrain is working against the ACT Government.
-Something’ gotta give!Continue reading “What RobertsDay has to say”
+Something has got to give.

-The idea of “cycle highway” needs to be located within the Active Travel Framework, so that it is not disconnected from the planning mechanism in the ACT (both ROAD AUTHORITY and PLANNING AUTHORITY).
+The idea of “cycle highway” needs to be located within the Active Travel Framework, so that it is not disconnected from the planning mechanism in the ACT.

 The relevant text for cycle highways is scattered throughout a number of key documents.
 Here the relevant extracts from Planning for Active Travel in the ACT (PATACT) are gathered together in one place.